 January: a rainy month with high humidity levels.

-Weather and climateWe're often asked 'when is the best time to go to Namibia?', and the answer is usually complex.
+Namibia weather and climateWe're often asked 'when is the best time to go to Namibia?', and the answer is usually complex.
 It will depend on many things including your interests, where you want to visit and why you're travelling.
 One person's best time is another's worst!

 However, often a concern about the weather underlies the question of 'the best time to go'.